Gyroscope: Commercialization

 In the 1860s, the advent of electric motors made it possible for a gyroscope to spin indefinitely; this led to the first prototype heading indicators, and a rather more complicated device, the gyrocompass.
 The first functional gyrocompass was patented in 1904 by German inventor Hermann Anschütz-Kaempfe.
 American Elmer Sperry followed with his own design later that year, and other nations soon realized the military importance of the invention—in an age in which naval prowess was the most significant measure of military power—and created their own gyroscope industries.
 The Sperry Gyroscope Company quickly expanded to provide aircraft and naval stabilizers as well, and other gyroscope developers followed suit.

-In 1917, the Chandler Company of Indianapolis created the "Chandler gyroscope", a toy gyroscope with a pull string and pedestal.
+Circa 1911 the L. T. Hurst Mfg Co of Indianapolis started producing the "Hurst gyroscope" a toy gyroscope with a pull string and pedestal.
+Manufacture was at some point switched to Chandler Mfg Co (still branded Hurst).
+The product was later renamed to a "Chandler gyroscope", presumably because Chandler Mfg Co. took over rights to the gyroscope.
 Chandler continued to produce the toy until the company was purchased by TEDCO Inc. in 1982.
-The chandler toy is still produced by TEDCO today.
+The gyroscope is still produced by TEDCO today.

 In the first several decades of the 20th century, other inventors attempted (unsuccessfully) to use gyroscopes as the basis for early black box navigational systems by creating a stable platform from which accurate acceleration measurements could be performed (in order to bypass the need for star sightings to calculate position).
 Similar principles were later employed in the development of inertial navigation systems for ballistic missiles.

 During World War II, the gyroscope became the prime component for aircraft and anti-aircraft gun sights.
 After the war, the race to miniaturize gyroscopes for guided missiles and weapons navigation systems resulted in the development and manufacturing of so-called midget gyroscopes that weighed less than 3 oz and had a diameter of approximately 1 in.
 Some of these miniaturized gyroscopes could reach a speed of 24,000 revolutions per minute in less than 10 seconds.

 Gyroscopes continue to be an engineering challenge.
 For example, the axle bearings have to be extremely accurate.
 A small amount of friction is deliberately introduced to the bearings, since otherwise an accuracy of better than $10^{-7}$ of an inch (2.5 nm) would be required.

-Three-axis MEMS-based gyroscopes are also being used in portable electronic devices such as tablets, smartphones, and smartwatches.
+Three-axis MEMS-based gyroscopes are also used in portable electronic devices such as tablets, smartphones, and smartwatches.
 This adds to the 3-axis acceleration sensing ability available on previous generations of devices.
-Together these sensors provide 6 component motion sensing; accelerometers for X,Y, and Z movement, and gyroscopes for measuring the extent and rate of rotation in space (roll, pitch and yaw).
+Together these sensors provide 6 component motion sensing; accelerometers for X, Y, and Z movement, and gyroscopes for measuring the extent and rate of rotation in space (roll, pitch and yaw).
 Some devices additionally incorporate a magnetometer to provide absolute angular measurements relative to the Earth's magnetic field.
 Newer MEMS-based inertial measurement units incorporate up to all nine axes of sensing in a single integrated circuit package, providing inexpensive and widely available motion sensing.